LeopoldWuhanZhou/LeopoldWuhanZhou.github.io/_pages/about.md

 My current research interests are algebraic combinatorics and mathematical physics.
 I'm also interested in algebraic geometry and number theory and other problems with a combinatorics or physics background.

-I am seeking PhD opportunities starting in Fall 2027！ Meanwhile, I'm seeking opportunities in Quantitative Trading, Crypto, Web3 and Blockchain.
+I am seeking PhD opportunities starting in Fall 2027！

 I enjoy travelling, hiking, music and occult.
 You can find some travel literature in the [Blog Posts](https://pkublink.github.io/year-archive/) part.
 Recently, I found judo interesting.